selfdriventeam/kata/doc/arc/components/inventory_domain.md

 The **Poller** is responsible for periodically reaching out to all of the known SmartFridge devices, getting the current inventory, and updating stored inventory based on reported information.

-The **Alerter** is reponsible for the restock lists for delivery drivers and notifying if a SmartFrige/Kiosk goes below a specified level or food reaches it's expiration date so that a delivery driver can be dispatched to restock.
+The **Alerter** is responsible for the restock lists for delivery drivers and notifying if a SmartFrige/Kiosk goes below a specified level or food reaches it's expiration date so that a delivery driver can be dispatched to restock.

 The **Inventory Database** maintains the source of truth of inventory for each SmartFridge/Kiosk.